-Whether you are the enthusiastic tenant of your first allotment plot, a seasoned allotmenteer, or a member waiting to be offered a plot, this Handbook has been produced to provide general information about the Grosvenor Road Allotments, the Sale Horticultural and Allotment Society (SHAS) who manage the allotment site, and gives guidance on what is expected from you as a plot holder.
+Whether you are the enthusiastic tenant of your first allotment plot, a seasoned allotmenteer, or a member waiting patiently to be offered a plot, this Handbook has been produced to guide you through your journey as a plot holder.
+It provides general information about the Grosvenor Road Allotments, the Sale Horticultural and Allotment Society (SHAS) who manage the allotment site, and gives guidance on what is expected from you as a plot holder.

-SHAS was founded in 1988 and is committed to promoting amateur horticulture in the local community growing vegetables, fruit and flowers.
-Our allotment site, known as 'Grosvenor Road Allotments', is located on the corner of Grosvenor Road and Glebelands Road in Ashton-on-Mersey, Sale, about 5 miles south of Manchester city centre and the post code for satnavs is M33 6NN.
+SHAS was founded in 1988 and is committed to promoting amateur horticulture in the local community.
+Our allotment site, known as 'Grosvenor Road Allotments', is located on the corner of Grosvenor Road and Glebelands Road in Ashton-on-Mersey, Sale, about 5 miles south of Manchester city centre.

 SHAS members are inspired by a wish to 'grow your own' and at the same time enjoy the exercise, fresh air and the sense of community that comes with being an allotment holder.
-We have approximately 100 plots, ranging in size from under 50 square metres to over 300 square metres.
+We have over 150 members and approximately 100 plots, ranging in size from under 50 square metres to over 300 square metres.

-Most of our members are already plot holders, some are waiting for a plot to become available, while other members do not want a plot but enjoy supporting SHAS by attending our various talks and events, taking advantage of the competitive prices charged for gardening products in our Trading Hut, and volunteering to help within the allotment community.
+Most of our members are already plot holders, some are patiently waiting for a plot to become available, while others are 'Social Members' who enjoy supporting SHAS by attending our various talks and events, taking advantage of the competitive prices charged for gardening products in our Trading Hut, and volunteering to help within the allotment community.

-How the site is managed
+How the site is run

 The Grosvenor Road Allotments site is leased from Trafford Borough Council by the Sale Horticultural and Allotment Society (SHAS), which is responsible for managing the site by renting out the plots, collecting and paying the annual rents to Trafford Borough Council, and managing and maintaining the site on the Council's behalf.

 SHAS is run by a Management Committee, on behalf of and for the benefit of, plot holders and all our members.
-Committee roles include Chairman, Treasurer, Secretary, Membership Secretary and Plot Manager.
+Committee roles include Chairman, Treasurer, Secretary, Membership Secretary, Plot Manager and Trading Hut Manager.
 Other Committee members take on roles as deemed appropriate for the management of the allotment site.